Paebbels/pyVHDLParser/README.md

 ```

 ### Step 2
 The tokens from step 1 are translated into special tokens like `DelimiterToken`, `IndentationToken`, and subtypes of `KeywordToken`.
-These tokens are grouped into block.
+These tokens are grouped into blocks.
 In the *Uses* example, the first 8 tokens form a `UseBlock`.

 The following screenshot shows the resulting stream of blocks:
 [![][1]][1]